RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/risk/Back_of_napkin.md

 # Applied Back of the napkin Likelihood of Exploitation Model

 !!! abstract "Overview"
-    As users, we want to know which CVEs we need to fix first based on our available resources/capacity to fix them.
+    As users, we want to know which CVEs we need to remediate first based on our available resources/capacity to remediate them.

     To develop an understanding of EPSS, we'll build a** back of the napkin** Risk Based Prioritization model that focuses on Likelihood of